 Field deployment results were composited for all five test sites to provide an overall comparison of instrument performance across the range of environmental conditions present at out test sites.
 Data were restricted to the first 14 days of the deployments at each site to minimize the effects of biofouling.
-The data are analyzed as in situ instrument measured plotted against reference sample measurements for salinity, conductivity, and temperature (Fig. 36).
-The responses of the test instruments were highly linear when analyzed across all sites with $R^2 = 0.9990$ , standard error = 0.4997 and slope = 0.995.
-These results provide a field-based comparison of instrument performance that roughly mimics a similar range of temperature and salinity conditions.
-The effects of biofouling or drift can be viewed as the vertical deviations from the 1:1 data correspondence trend line.
-Temperature measurements were more stable than conductivity and probably less prone to fouling impacts.
+The data are analyzed by plotting in situ instrument measurements against reference sample measurements for salinity, conductivity, and temperature (Fig. 36).
+The responses of the test instruments were highly linear when analyzed across all sites.
+The regression for salinity had an $R^2 = 0.982$ with a standard error of 1.79 psu, resulting from both differences in calibration factors between sites, as well as changes that occurred during the deployment at a given site.
+In general, pooling results across sites provides a similar evaluation of instrument performance as was determined from the range of salinity and temperature conditions used in the laboratory tests.
+The effects of calibration, biofouling, drift, and site heterogeneity can be viewed as the vertical deviations from the 1:1 data correspondence trend line.
+As previously noted, temperature measurements were significantly more stable than conductivity and less prone to calibration errors and biofouling impacts.